Grimes-Gif/Biomarker-depp/README.md

 ### Machine Learning

-Note: Before actually performing an machine learning, however, some data anaylsis was required for feature selection:
+For unsupervised learning (US), we used the many tools of US that allowed us to quantifiably measure and understand how certain data is distributed in a given data space.
+We did a kernel density estimation first on selected features that we believed would have significance, as well as clustering analysis both soft and hard to find out if certain neural oscillatory behavior followed any kind of behavior.

 For supervised learning, we used Support Vector Machines, Neural Networks (Perceptron), Decision Trees, and Regression (specifically, stochastic gradient descent).
 For the SVMs, LinearSVC, SVC w/ a Linear Kernel, SVC with an RBF Kernal, and SVC with polynomial kernel were all tried.
 The polynomial SVC yielded the best results.
 In depth explanation of these methods are covered in the Results section.

-For unsupervised learning...
-[INSERT HERE]

-We currently plan on mainly using K-means clustering (unsupervised) to analyze the data and potential patterns that may emerge.
-We will also employ linear regression (supervised) in order to draw relationships between variables and draw predictions based on said relationships.

 ## Results

+## Unsupervised results

+### feature selection, engineering, and reduction

 Results of Principal Component Analysis:

 ![PCA on fulldata](https://raw.githubusercontent.com/Grimes-Gif/ML_Psychiatric/main/Project%20images/PCA%20on%20fulldata.png)

-We decided to aim for 85% recovered variance, as this yielded the most workable amount of components.
+The large number of principle componenets required suggests that the variance over the entire dataset was scattered about and not that easy to grasp, motivating the creation of subdata sets further in order to have cleaner results.

 Due to the incredibly large number of features (1000+) in the dataset, it is important to conduct informed data analysis to perform targeted machine learning.
 This was accomplished by specifically examining the FP1 and FP2 (frontal parietal cortex) electrodes of depressed patients and healthy controls.
 Figure 1 shows the frequency correlations of FP1/FP2 between depressed (blue) and control (red) for Alpha, Beta, Delta, and Theta waves.
 This was done to determine which waves had the largest differences between the two groups.

+### Nonparametric methods

 While the Alpha, Beta, and Theta waves seem to have considerable overlap, the Delta waves tell a different story: the control subjects seem to have lower frequencies of delta waves, while the depressed subjects seem to have higher frequencies.
 This is illustrated by the apparent skew of blue dots towards the upper right corner and the skew of red dots towards the bottom left corner in the Delta Wave figure.